-Performance Goal 4: All students will be educated in safe and supportive learning environments that are conducive to learning.
+Performance Goal 4: All students will be educated in a safe and supportive learning environment.

-- 1. Increase school safety through use of behavior threat assessments. - 2.
-Increase school safety satisfaction on surveys. - 3.
+- 1. Develop and implement a Safe Return to In Person Instructional Plan. - 2.
+Implement a COVID-19 testing plan. - 3.
+Increase school safety through use of behavior threat assessments. - 4.
+Increase school safety satisfaction on surveys. - 5.
 Improve school culture and climate.

-Summative Evaluation: 80% of stakeholders (parents, students, teachers) through district surveys will strongly agree that their school is a safe and supportive learning environment.
+Summative Evaluation: 80% of stakeholders (parents, students, teachers) through district surveys will strongly agree that UTES is a safe and supportive learning environment.